exoscale/terraform-provider-exoscale/website/docs/r/nlb.html.markdown

 # exoscale\_nlb

-Provides an Exoscale Network Load Balancer (NLB) resource.
+Provides an Exoscale [Network Load Balancer][nlb-doc] (NLB) resource.
 This can be used to create, modify, and delete NLBs.

 ## Example Usage